Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Introduction and Results

-The presence of the supermassive black-hole {\bf heats-up} the dark matter gas and prevents it to become an exact degenerate gas at zero temperature.
+The presence of the supermassive black hole {\bf heats-up} the dark matter gas and prevents it to become an exact degenerate gas at zero temperature.
 The minimal galaxy mass and size and most compact galaxy state with a central black hole is a nearly degenerate state at very low but non-zero temperature as seen from eq.(\ref{bhtmin}).
+All matter studied in this paper is Dark Matter and the only DM interaction is the gravitational interaction.
+The presence of the black hole naturally makes the DM particles acquires a higher velocity (and thus a higher associated temperature), and in this sense the SMBH does "heat" the dark matter around it.
+Gravitation self-consistently, acts on such DM, and the SMBH adds too to such gravitational action.
+This is a very clean physical process, clean framework and clean conclusive results.

 This situation is clearly shown in Fig. \ref{amh}.
 The value of $M_h^{min}$ with a central black hole is $2.2233 \; 10^3$ times larger than without the black hole.
-Notice that the small galaxy solution eq.(\ref{res3gal}) is just 11 \% larger in halo mass than the minimal galaxy eq.(1.6) with central black hole. {\bf We conclude} that galaxies possesing a central black-hole are in the dilute Boltzmann regime because of their large mass $ M_h > 10^6 \; M_\odot > M_h^{min} $ \cite{eqesta}.
-On the contrary, compact galaxies, in particular ultracompact galaxies in the quantum regime $ M_h < 2.3 \; 10^6 \; M_\odot $ \cite{eqesta}, {\bf cannot} harbor central black-holes because the minimal galaxy mass with central black hole eq.(1.6) is always larger than $ 2.3 \; 10^6 \; M_\odot $.
+Notice that the small galaxy solution eq.(\ref{res3gal}) is just 11 \% larger in halo mass than the minimal galaxy eq.(1.6) with central black hole. {\bf We conclude} that galaxies possesing a central black hole are in the dilute Boltzmann regime because of their large mass $ M_h > 10^6 \; M_\odot > M_h^{min} $ \cite{eqesta}.
+On the contrary, compact galaxies, in particular ultracompact galaxies in the quantum regime $ M_h < 2.3 \; 10^6 \; M_\odot $ \cite{eqesta}, {\bf cannot} harbor central black holes because the minimal galaxy mass with central black hole eq.(1.6) is always larger than $ 2.3 \; 10^6 \; M_\odot $.
 In other words, galaxies with masses $ M_h < M_h^{min} $, namely ultracompact dwarfs {\bf necessarily} do not possess central black holes.

-The mass of the supermassive black-hole $ M_{BH} $ monotonically increases with $ \xi_0 $ at fixed $ A $.
-In addition, for $ \xi_0 < 0.3 $, that is for small supermassive black-holes, and all $ A $, the galaxy parameters as halo mass $ M_h $, halo radius $ r_h $, virial mass $ M_{vir} $ and galaxy temperature $ T_0 $ become {\bf independent} of $ \xi_0 $ showing {\it a limiting galaxy solution}.
+The mass of the supermassive black hole $ M_{BH} $ monotonically increases with the central radius $r_0$ or equivalently the dimensionless one $\xi_0 $ at fixed $ A $.
+In addition, for $ \xi_0 < 0.3 $, that is for small supermassive black holes, and all $ A $, the galaxy parameters as halo mass $ M_h $, halo radius $ r_h $, virial mass $ M_{vir} $ and galaxy temperature $ T_0 $ become {\bf independent} of $ \xi_0 $ showing {\it a limiting galaxy solution}.
 Only the BH mass depends on $ \xi_0 $ in this regime.